SEA SCOUTS IN MAINE

 Sea Scout Program Options:

-• Small boat handling - scouts can get practical experience operating and maintaining boats of all kinds such as open water rowing boats, sailing boats and powerboats
+• Small boat handling - scouts get practical experience operating and maintaining boats of all kinds such as open water rowing boats, sailing boats and powerboats

 • Navigation & Seamanship - scouts can learn the skills of the professional mariner and get the chance to practice those skills on the water.